plan-your-vote/plan-your-vote-cda/docs/DBConfig.md

+---
+id: db-config
+title: How to configure your database
-# How to configure your database
+sidebar_label: How to configure your database
+---

 This document gives instructions on how to change the database provider for Votingtool